 |Yes, this is the story I want to learn about.|

-Characters: 7/10 This score may sound a little high after all the nitpicking I did, and admittedly it's infinitely close to being a 6.5/10.
-However, I do believe that the characters in Brave 10 earned the score.
-Memorable personalities, fun/cool traits, nice interactions, and pretty looking designs all tip the balance in their favor.
+Characters: Memorable personalities, fun/cool traits, nice interactions, and pretty looking designs all tip the balance in the show's favor.
 While there are a few misses with characters (Tweedledum, the kid Brave, etc.), overall the characters are pretty strong.
 The lack of detailed backstories is a detriment, but a forgivable one.
 All in all, good characters.

-Anime Rating: 6.5/10 Brave 10 is, as I've said twice now, a solid show.
-The only thing that stopped it from being a 7/10 was the shift in story focus and the poor ending.
+Overall: Brave 10 is, as I've said twice now, a solid show.
+The main thing that stopped it me from liking it more was the shift in story focus and the poor ending.
 These aren't enough to truly hurt the anime, especially if you're a proponent of "the journey is more important than the destination," but they do hinder it from reaching its full potential.
 If you like action, nice visuals, varied casts of characters, a retro feel, and/or nice looking anime designs, then Brave 10 is a good bet.
 Avoid if you're looking for a great, cohesive story.
 Overall, a fun show.

 Any suggestions/requests for my next reviews?
 Post a comment!